 - I was just inducted into an honorary.
 Will it show on my transcript?

-The Dean’s List information is sent to the parent’s hometown newspaper approximately three weeks after the term.
+The Dean’s List information is sent to the parent’s hometown newspaper approximately three-four weeks after the term.
 It is up to the discretion of the newspaper editor at what point they wish to publish the information.
 The Dean’s List is not sent to addresses outside of the United States.
 Please note: If a student has checked the option for "no information release" in AccessPlus, their information will not be released.

 For more information, contact Amita Dayal, records area, Office of the Registrar, 214 Enrollment Services Center, (515) 294-1843; or News Service at (515) 294-4777.

 At Iowa State University, candidates for graduation with distinction must have completed 60 semester credits of coursework at ISU at the time they graduate, including a minimum of 50 graded credits.
 Those graduating summa cum laude (with highest distinction) have earned a grade-point average of 3.90 or higher; magna cum laude (with great distinction) have a grade-point average of 3.70 to 3.89; or cum laude (with distinction) have a grade-point average 3.50 to 3.69.
 Grade-point averages are based on a 4.0 scale.
 In addition to the notation in the commencement program, this recognition appears on the official transcript and diploma.